 If the value of your stock dips, don’t panic.
 Minor changes in the market may have temporary effects that your accounts will be able to weather over time.
 Before selling, observe the trends the market is exhibiting overall and determine whether you can afford to hold on to a long-term investment.

-ZenGRC Helps Businesses Minimize Risks
+ROAR Helps Businesses Minimize Risks

-ZenGRC has the answer.
-This integrated software gives you a complete view of your company’s entire risk and regulatory compliance landscape, with all the information you need right at your fingertips.
-By providing a single source of truth for your risk management, ZenGRC creates a centralized framework for your risk management strategy.
+The RiskOptics ROAR Platform is the answer.
+This integrated software gives you a complete view of your company’s entire risk and regulatory compliance landscape with all the information you need right at your fingertips.
+By providing a single source of truth for your risk management, ROAR creates a centralized framework for your risk management strategy.